 A person can try the following to treat gout in the big toe:

-According to the Arthritis Foundation, if a person experiences a gout flare in the big toe, they should call a doctor to make an appointment.
+According to the Arthritis Foundation, if a person experiences a gout flare in a big toe, they should call a doctor to make an appointment.

 In the meantime, they can: